joseotaviorf/oh-my-pi/dags/support_and_service/enrich_label_studio/enrich_label_studio.md

 More information about run time [here]({chart_url}{dag_id}).

 ### Outputs

 This pipeline produces the following output table (full load):

 1. In data lake enrich:
     - `sessions`

-### Responsible Data Teams
-For any questions or concerns about this DAG, please contact the Data Engineering Team responsible listed in the DAG owners.
 </details>